Lie Algebroid Invariants for Subgeometry: The invariant filtration for Riemannian subgeometry

-Note that by \eqref{rew1}, and the fact that the metric on $T \Sigma $ is the {\em unique}\, $\mathfrak{so}[T \Sigma]$-invariant metric up to scale, we recover the metric on $\Sigma$ inherited from $M$, up to scale, as part of the intrinsic geometry on $\Sigma $ defined by the purely abstract considerations of \S\ref{ig}.
+\begin{Remark} Note that by (3), and the fact that the metric on $T \Sigma $ is the {\em unique} $\mathfrak{so}[T \Sigma]$-invariant metric up to scale, we recover the metric on $\Sigma$ inherited from $M$, up to scale, as part of the intrinsic geometry on $\Sigma $ defined by the purely abstract considerations of Section~\ref{invint}.
 (It is also, however, encoded in `extrinsic' data!
-See Propositions \ref{ppm} and \ref{pzero} below.)
+See Propositions~\ref{ppmP} and~\ref{pzeroP} below.) \end{Remark}

 \begin{proof}[Proof of proposition] It is easy to see that ${i}$ has $A(f)$ as its image.
-To show that ${i} $ is a Lie algebroid morphism is a straightforward computation using the formula \eqrefs{decomposing}{forbracket} for the bracket on $A(f)$ and the Gauss-Codazzi equations \eqrefs{gcsec}{gc}.
+To show that ${i} $ is a Lie algebroid morphism is a straightforward computation using the formula~\eqref{forbracket} for the bracket on $A(f)$ and the Gauss--Codazzi equations~\eqref{gc}.

-We now compute $A^2(f)$ and $A^3(f)$ using the isotropy characterization of Proposition \ref{c}.
+We now compute $A^2(f)$ and $A^3(f)$ using the isotropy characterization of Proposition~\ref{cP}.
 First note that the kernel of the anchor of $A(f)$ is

 so that $E/{\mathfrak h} \cong T \Sigma \oplus ({\mathbb R} \times \Sigma)$.
 Under this identification, the natural inclusion $T \Sigma \cong A(f)/{\mathfrak h} \hookrightarrow E/{\mathfrak h} $ is given by $v \mapsto v \oplus 0$.
 The representation of $A(f)$ on $E/{\mathfrak h}$ induced by the fundamental representation is readily calculated and given by